 In order for a therapist to be reimbursed by an insurance company and be “in-network”, the therapist enters into a business relationship with the insurance company.
 Insurance plans then require the therapist to complete a treatment plan for each client which could include any of the following: listing multiple diagnoses, describing the presenting problem, listing current symptoms, etc. The insurance company can review all records at their discretion.

 As “out of network” providers, ICFT provides a receipt with only one diagnosis code.
 ICFT is under no obligation to reveal the details of your situation to insurance companies.
-You choose whether or not to submit your receipts to your insurance company.
-But even if you choose to submit your receipts, because ICFT is out of network, the insurance company is only getting one diagnosis code.
-Because of this, ICFT can assure you of the highest degree of privacy.
-As allowed by Ohio state law, ICFT records are exempt from insurance reporting, which enables you more flexibility and control over your mental health record for you and your loved one.
+Even if you choose to submit your receipts, because ICFT is out of network, the insurance company is only getting one diagnosis code.
+This gives you more control over the mental health record for you and your loved one.

 3. To work with a therapist that was recommended by someone you trust.

 Many clients are referred to ICFT by their physicians, friends, clergy members, and/ or school personnel.
 When someone you trust recommends an “out of network” therapist, you can relax knowing that the quality of your treatment will be what you need.
-There is a confidence that comes from seeing someone you have been recommended to, rather than simply choosing a therapist off of a list of possible providers.
+There is a confidence that comes from seeing a recommended provider, rather than simply choosing a therapist off of a list of possible providers in your network.

 4. To have a therapist who is sensitive to you, your values, and your beliefs.